Python Agent

 Or specify capabilities directly:

-plexus add sensors can camera
+plexus add sensors can mavlink

 Available Capabilities